Edge for Android getting option CAPTCHA auto-verify option

 Leopeva64 also noted that Edge for Android should soon offer an on-device encryption option for passwords.
 That means users who save passwords with the browser will be able to encrypt the passwords locally before uploading them to Microsoft’s cloud storage, improving overall security.
 However, the feature is still in early days and isn’t operational on the desktop yet.

-Source: Leopeva64 (Twitter) Via: Android Police
+Source: @Leopeva64 Via: Android Police